VIB-PSB/MINI-EX/docs/configuration.md

     topRegulons = "150"
     enrichmentBackground = null
     // --> to specify an enrichment background: enrichmentBackground = "pathToTheFile", with file containing one gene id per line
+    //     (when not specified, the background defaults to the list of genes that are present in the expression matrix)
 ```

 The **last block** specifies the output directory.